VisualFP/docs/SA/design_concept/content/design/design_evaluation_results.typ

 are unfilled.
 Unfortunately, this was not clear enough solely based on the images.

-At last, all participants agreed that the design wouldn't scale, as it requires a lot of horizontal space to grow.
+Finally, all participants agreed that the design wouldn't scale, as it requires a lot of horizontal space to grow.

 Compared to the other designs, the Scratch-inspired design was praised for